Weekend Warrior, meet the Half-Hour Hero. Here’s a rundown of the best home maintenance tasks you can do for your Money Pit in less than 30 minutes.

 13. Check HVAC ducts for good supply and return air flow: Good air flow is a key to the efficiency of any forced-air heating and cooling system.
 To check yours, turn your fan to the “on” position and then check air flow at every supply and return duct with a tissue.
 If you find any that are blocked, contact your heating and cooling contractor to track down the cause.
 Ducts can get disconnected or inadvertently turned off.

 14. Bleed excess air from hot water radiators: Air sometimes gets trapped at the top of old cast iron radiators and prevents the radiator from fully heating.
-Turn your heat up and check each radiator in your home.
+For this home maintenance task, turn your heat up and check each radiator in your home.
 If you find one that is cold at the top, bleed the excess air from it using a bleeding key (small thumbscrew shaped wrench available at any home center or hardware store).
 Open the bleed valve about a half of a turn until you hear air hissing out.
 When the air stops hissing and water dribbles out, the air has been drained and the radiator should fully heat up.

 15. Replace HVAC filters: If you use disposable fiberglass filters in your heating and cooling system, they need to be replaced once per month.
 The filter will be at or near the blower compartment in the furnace or at a return duct.
 Remove and replace keeping the air flow in mind.
 Fiberglass filters have an arrow on their side which points in the direction of air flow.
 Make sure you follow it when replacing yours or the filter won’t work nearly as well.
 For a more permanent solution, consider having your HVAC contractor install a whole house electric air cleaner.
 These are far more efficient and you can cut back your maintenance to once per year!